 Starting Point - Mobile Games

-Whilst many of the modules in the SpecialEffect DevKit might be applicable to your game, we’ve compiled a selection of modules which may be considered particularly relevant for many mobile games.
+Whilst many of the modules in the SpecialEffect DevKit might be applicable to your game, we’ve compiled a selection of input and gameplay modules which may be considered particularly relevant for games developed for, or ported to, mobile platforms where a touch screen is the default input device.

 The modules listed below can be expanded to reveal information on how they might be applied to various interactions on mobile devices.
 This can be used as a starting point when interacting with the DevKit, if suitable for your game.